Enthalpy of sorption

 Even with carefully measured experimental data, there are two assumptions used in deriving the Clausius-Clapeyron equation: an ideal bulk gas phase and a negligible adsorbed phase molar volume.
 These have a significant effect on the calculated isosteric enthalpies of adsorption, especially at high relative pressures and for heavy adsorbates.

-pygaps.characterisation.isosteric_enth.isosteric_enthalpy_raw(pressures: list, temperatures: list)[source]#
+pygaps.characterisation.enth_sorp_clapeyron.isosteric_enthalpy_raw(pressures: list, temperatures: list)[source]

 Calculate the isosteric enthalpy of adsorption using several isotherms recorded at different temperatures on the same material.